milesgray/torchkan/README.md

 # Kolmogorov-Arnold Networks (KANs) Variants in pyTorch

 Since many recent KAN papers use a keras based codebase as their starting point, there is a lack of purely pytorch KAN mdoels.
-This hopes to solve that.
+This hopes to solve that, while I learn how these models work.

 ## Included Models

+Work in progress, don't expect any of them to work yet.

 * KAN
 * Efficient KAN